Lake Manapouri: Geography

 The Waiau River (Southland) is both a natural inlet and outlet for the lake, flowing into the northeast of the lake from Lake Te Anau, 20 km to the north and flowing out from Manapouri's south-eastern end.
-The outlet however has been diverted due to the development of Manapouri Hydroelectric Power Station.
+The outlet however has been diverted due to the development of Manapōuri Hydroelectric Power Station.
 Water now flows unnaturally westward to the sea at Deep Cove.
 Rainfall in the area is high, however due to the mountains in the west rainfall is much higher in this area.
 The average rainfall for the western arm of Lake Manapouri is 3786 mm annually, while Manapouri Township on the eastern arm of the lake receives less than a third at 1143 mm annually.
 Lake Manapouri drains a large catchment area of 1388 km2.
 This includes the slopes of the Kepler Mountains, Turret Range and Hunter Mountains which surround all but the eastern shore of the lake.
 Water levels in the lake are predominantly high during spring due to snow melt and low in winter.

 Lake Manapouri is often described as New Zealand’s most beautiful lake.